Published on 25-Nov-2010

 "Accurate planning is essential to ensure profitable sales and optimal use of resources.
 Thanks to IBM Cognos TM1, we can run rolling monthly forecasts and flexibly monitor and control our business performance" - Claudia Engeli, Estée Lauder Switzerland’s Finance and Administration Manager

-Business Analytics, Business Integration, Business Performance Transformation, Performance Management, Business-to-Consumer
+BA - Business Analytics, Business Integration, Business Performance Transformation, BA - Performance Management, Business-to-Consumer

 IBM Business Partner: